microsoft/AI-For-Beginners/README.md

 Some sections also contain links to **MS Learn** modules that cover related topics.
 Microsoft Learn provides a convenient GPU-enabled learning environment, although in terms of content you can expect this curriculum to go a bit deeper.

+# Are you a student?

+Get started with the following resources:

+- [Student Hub page](https://docs.microsoft.com/en-gb/learn/student-hub?WT.mc_id=academic-77807-sagibbon) In this page, you will find beginner resources, Student packs and even ways to get a free cert voucher.
+This is one page you want to bookmark and check from time to time as we switch out content at least monthly.
+- [Microsoft Student Learn ambassadors](https://studentambassadors.microsoft.com?WT.mc_id=academic-77807-sagibbon) Join a global community of student ambassadors, this could be your way into Microsoft.

 # Getting Started

 **Students**, there are a couple of ways to use the curriculum.
 First of all, you can just read the text and look through the code directly on GitHub.
 If you want to run the code in any of the notebooks - [read our instructions](./etc/how-to-run.md), and find more advice on how to do it [in this blog post](https://soshnikov.com/education/how-to-execute-notebooks-from-github/).